 You should eat Choukouya before leaving Ivory Coast to enjoy the essence of this country’s cuisine.
 Its name means grilled meat or steakhouse.
 It has many different versions with meats like chicken, goat, beef, lamb, etc.

 Its taste becomes more diverse when covered with onions and spicy sauce.
 Ivorians often combine it with fries or Alloco during meals.
-It is a superb option to make your evening memorable.
+This is a superb option to make your evening memorable.

-The marinated technique is the difference between Choukouya and other grilled meat dishes.
-The chef will make 2 times seasoned.
+The marination technique makes the difference between Choukouya and other grilled meat dishes.
+Locals usually season the meat twice.
 The first time will be done before grilling meat, and a bit of spice in the grilling process will make the beef richer.

 If you seek a seafood-based dish to add to your Ivory Coast dinner recipe menu, it is impossible to ignore Fisherman’s Soup.
 Although its origin does not belong to Ivory Coast, people in this country love it.

-The dish has roots in Hungary and was an invention of Hungarian fishermen.
-They made the first soup over an open fire along the rivers in this country.
+Fishermen in Hungary made the earliest recorded version of the soup over an open fire along the rivers in Hungary.
 Nowadays, it appears across Europe, West Africa, and other continents.
 Initially, fishers used kettles to cook this delicious food.

-It is a fantastic option for those who love spicy food because it is a hot paprika-based fish soup.
-Its red hue will show its spicy level.
+Ivorian Fisherman’s Soup is a fantastic option for those who love spicy food because it is a hot paprika-based fish soup with a beautiful red hue.
 Ivorians often serve it with red palm oil Attieke.
 Besides fish, you can find vegetables like green peppers, tomatoes, and red onions in this food.

 It is time to learn how to make delicious Fisherman’s Soup.

 You will regret ignoring Poisson En Papillote of Ivory Coast cuisine.
-You will be crazy with the rich and appealing flavor when cooked with lemon marinade and tomatoes in foil.
-It is fantastic to eat fish with rice and sauce from the fish cooking.
+You won’t forget the rich and appealing flavor of succulent fish cooked with lemon marinade and tomatoes in foil.
+It is fantastic to serve the fish with its own juice and rice.

 Its name “Poisson En Papillote” means “fish in foil”.
 This excellent recipe appears in meals of most households across the Ivory Coast.
 In particular, the freshness of the fish will fascinate you immediately.

 Pain Brochette is an excellent Ivory Coast breakfast recipe.
-It is also a fantastic snack for your midnight meal when you walk on the streets in Ivory Coast.
-It is not difficult to buy this distinctive sandwich at stalls in this country.
+It is also a fantastic midnight meal or street food snack when you walk on the streets in Ivory Coast.
+You can buy this distinctive sandwich at many roadside stalls in this country.

 When the beef skewers on the grill are ready, the sellers will cut Baguette in half and put grilled beef inside.
-Of course, it is indispensable for mayonnaise, egg, flavors, and sauces to enhance the taste of this yummy food.
+Don’t forget to add other ingredients, such as mayonnaise, egg, flavors, and sauces, to enhance the taste of this yummy food.